edelkas/lzwrb/README.md

 It is the recommended alphabet to use if in doubt or if binary data is meant to be encoded.
 Even if the data to be encoded is just text, if it is Unicode it is probably still best to use the default binary alphabet.

 Nevertheless, if data composed by a substantially smaller set of symbols is meant to be encoded, the full alphabet might be overkill, and a smaller alphabet could be better suited, leading to better compression due to the potential to use smaller code lengths.
+Unicode text can also benefit from a custom alphabet which includes all characters used in it, provided textual mode is used, since in that case, each character will be assigned a single compression code, rather than up to 4.

 This can be configured with the `:alphabet` option of the constructor, which receives an array with all the characters the data is (supposedly) composed of.